openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/workflow.rst

 It is recommended that you :ref:`test course content <Testing Your Course Content>` throughout the creation process, including making sure that the content is available for learners who access courses using the edX mobile apps.
-For more information, see :ref:`Designing For a Mobile Experience`.
+For more information, see :ref:`Designing For a Mobile Experience<designing for a mobile experience>`.

 .. note:: Keep in mind that course updates that you make might take longer to appear in the edX mobile apps than on the edX site.
 In particular, newly